ritza-co/fusionauth-example-saml/README.md

 ## How to run

 - Download and unzip, or git clone, this repository.
+- Run FusionAuth locally on port 9011.
+- Open a terminal and run the commands below
 - ```sh
-  docker compose up

-  # in a new terminal
   cd app
   npm install
   npm run start